avdolrahman/Flexible-Robot-Arm-/README.md

-#  Modelling and Control of Flexible-Robot-Arm-
+#  Modelling and Control of Flexible Robot Arm
 Applying the LQG Controller to control Robotic Arm ARM